 $3,495 Contact Us | Location: California *Worldwide Shipping Available*

-The very last surfboard shaped by Mike Hynson before his retirement in 2019.
+One of the last surfboard shaped by Mike Hynson before his retirement in 2019.
 Triple stringer 9’2 gun with ruby red single fin.
-Signed by each individual involved in the process of making this truly special surfboard as a final send off celebrating a rich history of Hynson shaped surfboards.
+Signed by each individual involved in the process of making this work of art commemorating a rich history of Hynson shaped surfboards.
 The final board Hynson shaped before his retirement was a replication of a 1974 psychedelic “Brotherhood” board made for John Gale circa 1974 with artwork by the original artist, “Starman”.

 If you have any questions or need a shipping quote please leave a comment below mentioning this specific board and/or visit our Contact Page